The best true wireless earbuds of 2021 - CNN Underscored

 Despite their name, the Jabra Elite Active 75t are some of the best earbuds you can buy even if you’re not hitting the gym every day.
 But these buds truly shine once it’s time to break a sweat, thanks to their secure fit, strong battery life and extra features that put much more expensive earbuds to shame.

 Once we found the right ear tips for our liking (the Elite Active 75t includes three), Jabra’s earbuds formed a cozy and secure seal and never felt like they were going to fall out of our ears during days of heavy use in and out of the house.
-The Elite Active 75t has an attractive, understated look that won’t raise an eyebrow at the gym, while still letting you express yourself with six slick color options including Navy, Mint green and Sienna orange.
+The Elite Active 75t have an attractive, understated look that won’t raise an eyebrow at the gym while still letting you express yourself with six slick color options, including navy, mint green and sienna orange.

-We’re also big fans of the Elite Active 75’s compact charging case, which is much more pocket-friendly than the giant case that Apple’s PowerBeats Pro comes in.
-Jabra’s buds offer some of the best on-ear controls we’ve tested, with physical buttons that prevented us from making accidental presses, and voice alerts that will tell you exactly which sound mode you’ve activated (The Buds Pro and AirPods Pro use somewhat indistinct chimes by comparison).
+We’re also big fans of the Elite Active 75’s compact charging case, which is much more pocket-friendly than the giant case that Apple’s Powerbeats Pro come in.
+Jabra’s buds offer some of the best on-ear controls we’ve tested, with physical buttons that prevented us from making accidental presses, and voice alerts that will tell you exactly which sound mode you’ve activated.
+(The Buds Pro and AirPods Pro use somewhat indistinct chimes by comparison.)

 But that’s not the only area where Jabra outclasses more expensive earbuds.
-Thanks to a post-launch software update, the Elite Active 75t now supports active noise cancelling, and it’s good.
-In fact, the 75t performed neck-and-neck with the AirPods Pro when we tested both against a recording of airport sounds, nearly silencing the noises of wind, chatter and footsteps that played over our speakers.
+Thanks to a post-launch software update, the Elite Active 75t now support active noise cancellation — and it’s good.
+In fact, the 75t performed neck and neck with the AirPods Pro when we tested both against a recording of airport sounds, nearly silencing the noises of wind, chatter and footsteps that played over our speakers.

 Speaking of workouts, the Elite Active 75t serve up more than enough high-quality audio to keep you motivated while at the gym or on the track.
 Music sounds loud and lively on Jabra’s buds, with a nice balance of bass and treble that made drums, bass, guitars and vocals shine with equal aplomb.
 The Powerbeats Pro sound a bit brighter and do a better job separating various instruments, but you’re not sacrificing much for the lower price here.